 Traction is an album in two parts by improviser, vocal artist, and experimental composer Casey Moir, with Elisabeth Coudoux on cello, Marcus Wärnheim on alto saxophone, and Jérome Fouquet on trumpet.
-Traction was recorded at SHARE Festival, on July 17th, 2021, in Denmark, and it will be released on January 31, 2023, on HearHere Records.
+Traction was recorded at SHARE Festival, on July 17th, 2021, in Denmark, and it was released on January 31, 2023, on HearHere Records.

 Traction is as extreme as it is stimulating.

 Just read this liner note: “free improvisation generating action and the force to propel body and sound on a tangential route to collective musical structure and discovery.”